-The study gathers data from 774 US colleges and universities regarding investment management.
-Here we highlight the key findings of the study.
+The 2020 NACUBO-TIAA Study of Endowments, covering July 1, 2019-June 30, 2020, was recently released.
+The study gathers data from 705 U.S. colleges and universities regarding investment management.
+In this piece we highlight the key findings.

 Spending Rates and Distributions

-- The institutions reported an average effective spending rate of 4.5%, increasing from 4.4% in the prior year.
-This was against a backdrop of a decrease in the average long-term return objective that fell to 7.0%.
+- The institutions reported an average effective spending rate of 4.59%, increasing from 4.36% in the prior year.
+It is important to note that this was against a backdrop of the average long-term return objective increasing slightly to 7.1%.

-- Participating institutions used 49% of total endowment withdrawals to help support student financial aid programs, 17% to academic programs, 11% to endowment faculty positions, 7% to operation and maintenance of campus facilities, and 16% to “all other purposes.”
+- This year, it was reported that participating institutions used 48% of total endowment withdrawals to support student financial aid programs, 17% to academic programs, 11% to endowment faculty positions, 7% to operation and maintenance of campus facilities and 16% to “all other purposes.”

-- This is above the long-term return objective reported this year at 7.0%.
-It marks the first time the 10-year return has been above the long-term return objective in the previous decade.
+- It is important to note this is above the long-term return objective reported this year at 7.1%.
+This is only the second time the 10-year annualized return has been above the long-term return objective in the previous decade.

 Asset Class Return Breakdown

-Venture capital and private equity were the top performers at an average of 13.4% and 10.2%, respectively.
-International equities were cited as a drag on performance in fiscal 2019, causing portfolios with higher exposures to generally underperform relative to their peers.
+The report lists U.S. equities and investment grade active fixed income as the top performers at an average of 4.04% and 3.85%, respectively.
+Private energy and energy infrastructure, marketable real assets and non-U.S. equities were cited as a drag on performance in FY2020, causing portfolios with higher exposures to underperform relative to their peers.

 Asset Allocation Trends